-While there is a state sales tax and a number of municipal sales taxes in Virginia, they only apply if you have sales tax nexus in the state.
+While there is a state sales tax and several municipal sales taxes in Virginia, they only apply if you have sales tax nexus in the state.
 This means you have a presence in Virginia that requires you to collect and pay sales taxes on specific goods or services sold.

 Sales tax nexus is determined by the following – if you have any of the following, you may be eligible to collect and pay sales tax in Virginia:

-The following items or goods are eligible for sales tax in the state of Virginia.
-If you have determined you have sales tax nexus in the state and sell any of the following goods, you are likely responsible for collecting and paying sale tax on those goods sold.
+The following types of tangible personal property are eligible for sales tax in the state of Virginia.
+If you have determined you have sales tax nexus in the state and sell any of the following goods, you are likely responsible for collecting and paying sale tax.

-Non-prescription drugs are exempted from sales tax in the state of Virginia, as are services rendered wherein no physical good was manufactured or produced.
+Non-prescription drugs are exempted from sales tax in Virginia, as are services rendered wherein no physical good was manufactured or produced.
 Additionally, certain food items are taxed at a reduced rate of 1.5% by the state and 1% local tax.

-See the State of Virginia’s Department of Taxation website to learn more about the process of registering to collect sales and use tax in the state.
+See the State of Virginia’s Department of Taxation website to learn more about registering to collect sales and use tax in the state.
 You will need to acquire a Virginia sales and use tax permit, which you can do from the link below:

-You’ll need a business location, mailing address, and some additional personal and business information to apply for and receive your registration.
+You’ll need a business location, mailing address, and additional personal and business information to apply for and receive your registration.
 Be sure to review the above list before starting your application.
-There is no charge for this registration and there is no renewal required.
+There is no charge for this registration, and there is no renewal required.

 You will pay Virginia sales and use tax by:

-The State of Virginia will assign a filing frequency based on your total sales tax liability and estimates.
-This is assigned at the time you receive your registration, though it may be updated in the future depending on sales volume.
-Each frequency has its own form or the general form, ST-9, can be used.
+The State of Virginia will assign a tax filing frequency based on your total sales tax liability and estimates.
+This is assigned when you receive your registration, though it may be updated in the future depending on sales volume.
+Each frequency has its form, or the general form, ST-9, can be used.

 Virginia offers a discount for those businesses that owe less than $20,000 in sales tax on average if they file and pay on time.
-This allows such businesses to keep a portion of the sales tax they collected on behalf the state (this does not apply to any of the local portion of the tax collected).
-There are a number of factors that apply to discounts, so it is important that you reference Virginia’s documentation on the subject to determine what you are eligible for.
+This allows such businesses to keep a portion of the sales tax they collected on behalf of the state (this does not apply to any of the local portions of the tax collected).
+Several factors apply to discounts, so it is important that you reference Virginia’s documentation on the subject to determine what you are eligible for.

-Quarterly: The following deadlines apply to any business that has been assigned a quarterly filing deadline.
+Quarterly: The following deadlines apply to any business assigned a quarterly filing deadline.
 Payments can always be made earlier without issue but your final filing for each quarter must be submitted no later than the listed date:

 |January – March (Q1)||April 20|